darafferty/losito/docs/source/predict.rst

 PREDICT operation
 -----------------

-The PREDICT operation runs DPPP to preform the prediction of the visibility data.
+The PREDICT operation runs DP3 to preform the prediction of the visibility data.

 .. note::